MATERNITY SESSIONS… BY RUBIN

 You have a million things to get done before the baby arrives.
 Having your picture taken is low on the list.
 But it would be great if you could do it.
 What kind of photo do you want?
 If you're okay with a snapshot at 38 weeks, there are ample photographers who will do that—you'll be at your largest and feeling both grumpy and elated; every photo of every woman looks about the same: fancy gown pulled open to reveal your belly, your hand gently cradling or covering.
 It always felt contrived to me.
 A costume for a story of fecundity and spring time, of demure modesty, and feminine delicacy.
 But that doesn't resonate with many women i know.
 Or at least there's another side of this they want to hold onto.
 For them, pregnancy is a time of primitive nature, raw emotion, self-reflection, and intense sensuality.
 These manifest in the rapid changing of your external shape before your eyes.
 Pregnancy is a chrysalis, you enter in one form, and you exit something different.

 I'm a fine art photographer.
-And I don't shoot maternity shots for a living, but i'm frequently asked by friends to "do that thing i do" where everything i shoot is moody and sensual.
-And when i've done that for friends who are pregnant, we all love the photos.
+And I don't shoot maternity shots for a living, but was recently asked by a friend to "do that thing i do" where everything i shoot is moody and sensual.
+We both love the photos.
 So i'm going to open this up to the public and make myself available.

-The shoots are in my studio in North Beach.
+The shoots are in a studio in North Beach.
 There are little in the way of props and there is ample natural light.
 The best times to shoot are usually early in the morning, although i'm flexible and we can shoot almost any time it's daylight and convenient.
 The sessions are completely improvisational: there's no formula—it's all about your body and the light.
 You don't model so much as... hang out with a friend with a camera in a comfortable and safe environment.
-There's a lot of conversation.

 The images are mostly black-and-white, but there are always color shots.
 Some images just have to be in color.